efuraimuJS/Eventity.xyz/README.md

 License
 -------

-Eventity.com is licensed under the MIT License.
+Eventity.xyz is licensed under the MIT License.
 See `LICENSE` for more information.